Generalized fractional Dirac type operators: Introduction

-The paper is organized as follows: In Section \ref{preli}, we recall some facts and definitions on fractional integro-differential operators, fractional Cauchy type equations and Clifford analysis.
+The paper is organized as follows: In Section \ref{preli}, we recall some facts and definitions on the fractional Laplacian, Fourier transform, fractional Cauchy type equations and Clifford analysis.
 Section \ref{mainresults} is devoted to the main results of the paper.
 Indeed, by using a class of generalized time-fractional Dirac type operators, we study fractional Cauchy type problems and give their explicit solutions.
+Some examples are also given.
 In Section \ref{special} we discuss some special cases of the introduced Dirac type operators.
 While, in Section \ref{directpro}, we study some inverse fractional wave and heat type equations.
-We also give some examples.
+We complement it with some examples.